Introduction to Practice Learning BA2 module (SW22013)

 SW22013

-You will have your first, short 'Readiness to Practice' placement as part of this module.
+You will have a group project task which will form your ‘Readiness to Practice’ assessment as part of this module.
 This will help you prepare for your first piece of assessed practice in your third year of study.

 What you will learn